openhab/openhab-docs/installation/armbian.md

 ## Recommended hardware

 OpenHab will run on any [supported hardware](https://www.armbian.com/download/?device_support=Supported) but performance will vary.
-We recommend to choose boards that have at least:
+It is recommended to choose boards that have at least:

 - 1Gb of memory